swiftlang/swift-evolution/visions/macros.md

   }
   ```

-### Macro definitions via a separate package
+### Macro definitions via a separate program

-Macro definitions would be provided in a separate package that performs a syntactic transformation.
+Macro definitions would be provided in a separate program that performs a syntactic transformation.
 A macro definition would be implemented using [swift-syntax](https://github.com/apple/swift-syntax), by providing a type that conforms to one of the "macro" protocols in a new library, `SwiftSyntaxMacros`.
 For example, the `MyMacros` package we're using as an example might look like this:

 ```swift
 import SwiftDiagnostics